-Paul Sagues, P.E., Co-Founder & Chief Executive Officer
+Paul Sagues, P.E., Co-Founder and Executive Chairman

 Paul is a seasoned veteran with a distinguished career in the process control business.
 Paul is a co-founder of Berkeley Process Control, a company that generated more than $250 million in sales in the high precision motion and machine control business.
 Paul co-authored the textbook Microprocessors for Measurement and Control (Osborne/McGraw-Hill) with Professor David M. Auslander of the University of California, Berkeley.
 Mr. Sagues has more than one hundred patents in the field of microprocessor-based control systems.
 He received a Bachelor of Science degree in Biology from Stanford University and a Master of Science in Mechanical Engineering from the University of California, Berkeley.
 Mr. Sagues is a Registered Professional Engineer in California.